 To test the robustness of our results, we investigated the effects of application status on academic performance in two additional ways.
 First, we estimated the regressions separately for each entering class, using first-year GPA as the dependent variable.
 The results of these yearly regressions are shown in Table 4.
 Not surprisingly, some of the relationships found in the larger samples do not hold for every individual year.
 However, the ED II results are fairly consistent except for the most recent classes, admitted in 2006 and 2007.
-It will be interesting to see what happens to this relationship as these students continue in college.
-10

-Our final estimations examine alternative measures of academic success.
-Specifically, we looked at the receipt of a variety of honors and prizes at the time of graduation.
-Some of these are honors awarded by the college, such as departmental concentration honors and prize scholarships, and some are national awards, such as the Thomas Watson Fellowship or the Fulbright Scholarship.
+It will be interesting to see what happens to this relationship as these students continue in college.11 college, such as departmental concentration honors and prize scholarships, and some are national awards, such as the Thomas Watson Fellowship or the Fulbright Scholarship.
 In addition to looking at receipt of each of these honors individually, we created indicator variables for the receipt of at least one honor or award in each category.
-Table 5 shows the marginal effects for various probit regressions.
-The evidence of a relationship between early decision status and academic performance is striking.
+Table 5 shows the marginal effects for various probit regressions.12 The evidence of a relationship between early decision status and academic performance is striking.
 ED II students are significantly less likely to receive concentration honors, become a member of an academic honors society, and receive fellowships or achievement prizes.
 The size of the marginal effects are remarkable: ED II students are 12 percent less likely to receive departmental honors, 8.3 percent less likely to be in an honors society, and 7.5 percent less likely to receive some other type of prize of award.
 There is also some evidence that ED I students are less likely to receive honors or other awards upon graduation, though the magnitude and significance of these effects are smaller.
 Overall, the results using alternative measures of academic success support our earlier findings: students admitted under early decision II have lower overall academic performance than otherwise similar students.